ASEAN Summit

 Harpswell is committed to gathering a diverse and inclusive cohort.
 We welcome applicants from any race, ethnicity, social background, religion, disability and sexual orientation.
 We know that learning from those with experiences different from our own makes us more compassionate and effective leaders.
 We look forward to the broad range of perspectives our participants will bring the the Summit and the broader Harpswell sisterhood.

-Please reach out with any questions to Summit Senior Administrator Dr. Leila Mojaher at leila@harpswell.org.
+Applications are open until April 19, 2026.
+Please reach out with any questions to Summit Senior Administrator Dr. Leila Mohajer at leila@harpswell.org.

 Virtual Information Session | March 24, 2026